New to Anese and the IEP Method®?

 Welcome!
 The IEP Method is a methodology devoted to helping us show up and create the impact we want in our lives and relationships — with clarity, integrity, and generosity — and without burnout, exhaustion, or “giving ourselves away.”
 The methodology helps build resiliency, authenticity, congruency, and connection by cultivating our “Intentional Energetic Presence®” (IEP) and our intentions, energy, and presence in everything we do.
 This ultimately not only effects the quality of our life and relationships, but the quality of our culture and our financial and business results.

 This work is used in all of our leadership, resiliency, and culture programs and is based upon 20+ years working in the trenches with business leaders, health care providers, attorneys, athletes, designers, educators, professionals, and organizations in the areas of leadership, performance, influence, collaboration, customer/patient care, and creating impact.
-It’s been used by leading innovators in companies and industries all over the world (see my bio for more) and is designed for humans who want to have more positive impact and feel good doing so.
+It’s been used by leading innovators in companies and industries all over the world (see my bio for more) and is best suited for humans and organizations who value impact, vitality, and people.
 There is a lot to explore on this site!
 On this page, I hone in on the topic of presence and IEP overall…

 The Leadership Trifecta: Showing Up for Ourselves and Others